Brock Lesnar

 Lesnar began his MMA career for Hero's in 2007, and signed with the UFC in 2008.
 He quickly won the UFC Heavyweight Championship, but was sidelined with diverticulitis in 2009.
 On his return in 2010, Lesnar defeated Interim UFC Heavyweight Champion Shane Carwin to unify the heavyweight championships and become the undisputed UFC Heavyweight Champion.
-After a couple of losses and further struggles with diverticulitis, Lesnar retired from MMA in 2011.
+After two losses and further struggles with diverticulitis, Lesnar retired from MMA in 2011.
 He returned at UFC 200 in 2016 to defeat Mark Hunt, but his victory was overturned to a no-contest after he tested positive for a banned substance on UFC's anti-doping policy.
 He then retired from MMA for the second time in 2017.
 A box office sensation, he competed in some of the bestselling pay-per-view events in promotion history, including headlining UFC 91, UFC 100, UFC 116 and UFC 121.
 He also co-headlined UFC 200, briefly being the main headliner before that spot was given to Amanda Nunes vs. Miesha Tate.